frehberg/rust-vue-demo/README.md

 * The `cargo build` will trigger the vue npm build process ('npm_rs'), the resulting HTML code will be placed in `webui/dist/`
 * The vue JavaScript assets of `webui/dist/` will be embedded into the Rust code (`rust_embed`)
 * No costly template rendering of web framework within web-service; all asset files are sent to web-brwoser as is.
 Costly template subsitution is performed during npm compile time and DOM tree manipulation is performed by web-browser.
+* No runtime code generation (no template engines), estability of Vue components.
 * The compact executable will be created from Rust code
 * The binary will provide a web-service listening at port 3000 (`axum`)
 * When connecting with web-browser to service port, eg http://127.0.0.1:3000, a websocket will be established